hernantz/blog/content/mock-yourself-not-your-tests.md

 One reason to use mocks is to **force a desired state** for your test and easily trigger side effects.
 Mocks facilitate a lot the testing of corner cases.
-Another reason is **to gain speed** by staying away of slow code, like system calls, db, network calls, costly calculations, etc. Also it could be a short path to **increase code coverage**.
+Another reason is **to gain speed** by staying away from slow code, like system calls, db, network calls, costly calculations, etc. Also it could be a short path to **increase code coverage**.
 But probably the primary reason for using mocks is to **make a unit test more specific**.
 Just testing exactly